totalspectrum/spin2cpp/docs/basic.md

 Variable names consist of a letter, followed by any sequence of letters or digits.
 Underscores may be inserted anywhere in this sequence, but are ignored for purposes of comparing variables.
 Similarly, case is ignored.
 So the names `avar`, `a_var`, `AVar`, `A_VAR`, etc. all refer to the same variable.

 Variables may have a type specifier appended to them. `$` indicates a string variable, `%` an integer variable, and `#` a floating point variable.
 The type specifier is part of the name, so `a$` and `a#` are different variables: the first is a string variable, and the second is a floating point variable.
 If no type specifier is appended, the variable is assumed to be an integer.

+#### Variable Scope

+There are two kinds of variables: global variables and local variables.
+Global variables may be accessed from anywhere in the program, and exist for the duration of the program.
+Local variables are only available inside the function or subroutine where they are declared, and only exist for as long as that function or subroutine is running.
+When the routine returns, the variables lose any values they had at the time.
+They are re-created afresh the next time the function is called.

 ### Function declarations